-STRINGENT FOREST REGULATIONS; WORLD LEADING PRACTICES
+STRINGENT FOREST REGULATIONS; WORLD-LEADING PRACTICES

-Ninety-three percent of Canada's forests are publicly owned - 71 percent by the provinces and territories and 22 percent by the federal government.
-The remaining seven percent is privately owned.
-In some parts of the country, an increasing amount of forest is coming under Indigenous jurisdiction.
+Ninety-four percent of Canada's forests are publicly owned-90 percent by the provinces and territories and four percent by the federal government.
+The remaining six percent is privately owned.
+In some parts of the country, an increasing amount of forest is coming under Indigenous jurisdiction.1

 Wood pellet producers play an important complementary role to companies holding harvesting rights.
 Those companies extract higher value sawlogs and, where markets exist, pulp logs.
 The remaining harvested material, once referred to as waste, can be used to produce wood pellets.
 The forest company manages the forest, ensuring that soil and water are protected and harvested trees are replaced by ecologically appropriate seedlings.
 This work is done under the authority of forest professionals.
 The governments that issue the harvesting rights are responsible for:

-- reviewing and approving companies' forest management plans; - monitoring forest companies to ensure they comply with approved plans; - tracking timber that is removed from the tenured lands: - ensuring that forest companies meet the regeneration standards after harvest; and - enforcing company compliance with regulations.
+- Reviewing and approving companies' forest management plans - Monitoring forest companies to ensure they comply with approved plans - Tracking timber that is removed from the tenured lands - Ensuring forest companies meet the regeneration standards after harvest - Enforcing company compliance with regulations

 Companies that fail to comply with forest management plans face penalties, ranging from warnings and fines to the suspension of harvesting rights or seizure of timber.
-Such instances of non-compliance are rare in Canada.